coderkol95/mlflow-k8s-fargate/README.md

  MLProject                                   # MLProject file used by the web application.
-MLProject is run using an environment as it is already running inside a dockerised web app python_env.yaml                             # The environment creation details for running mlFLow experiment requirements.txt                            # Requirements file for python environment
+MLProject is run using an environment as it is already running inside a dockerised web app python_env.yaml                             # The environment creation details for running mlFLow experiment requirements.txt                            # Requirements file for python environment git_update.sh                               # Used by Github Actions for versioning the docker image, supports major, minor and patch versioning

 ```